NavInfoNC/json-script/docs/format.rst

 ..............

    int
-      Can have integer value.
+      It can have an integer value.
 For example 1000.

    string
       Quoted string.
 For example "Hello World".

    bool
-      It have have only two values. "true" or "false".
+      It has only two values. "true" or "false".

    float
       A real number.
 It must contain a dot.
 For example, 1.0